MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 manager: amycolannino
 ms.reviewer: sandeo

-#Customer intent: As an IT admin, I want to set up a log analytics workspace and create custom workbooks so I can analyze the health of my environment.
+# Customer intent: As an IT admin, I want to set up a log analytics workspace and create custom workbooks so I can analyze the health of my environment.

 ---
-# Tutorial: Sign-in logs and Log Analytics - Workspaces, workbooks, and queries
+# Tutorial: Integrating sign-in logs with Log Analytics

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Create a Log Analytics workspace
 > * Configure diagnostic settings to integrate sign-in logs with the Log Analytics workspace
+> * Run queries using the Kusto Query Language (KQL)
 > * Create a custom workbook
-> * Run queries using the Kusto Query Language (KQL)

 > * Add a query to an existing workbook template

 ## Prerequisites